 - Inside your phone case

 These ways I’ve listed to store registration on your motorcycle, not in any particular order, have proven to work well for me and others I know.
-It’s important to be safe and legal while you’re out riding.

 1. Under the Seat